|Starting up Matlab||Exercise 3|

 Each lab is due before 11:59 PM the day the subsequent lab begins.
 Labs submitted after the day the subsequent lab begins will have 1% deducted from the percentage grade for that lab.
 An additional percent will be deducted for each further week they are late.
 The final due date for labs 2 through 7 is the last day of classes for the semester, and the final due date for labs 8, 9 and 10 will be announced near the end of the semester.
 Labs that are not submitted before their final due date will be given a grade of zero, except under special circumstances.

 Matlab is available on the computers in GSCC 126 and on the computers in the labs in Thackeray hall, such as the seventh floor computer lab opposite the lounge.
-Matlab is also installed in computers in other labs at Pitt, and you can purchase it for your personal computer from the university software center for a nominal fee.
+Matlab is also installed in computers in other labs at Pitt, and you can download it for your personal computer from the university software center.

 Warning: You must switch to one of these directories or some other permanent directory each time you start Matlab.
 It is easy to forget to switch and if you do forget and log off from the computer, your work will be lost!
 In that case, your ``Command History'' will be retained and you can use it to help reconstruct your work.